AAA Editor Notes

 The site’s only surviving 17th-century structure is the 1690s tower of Jamestown’s brick church.
 Previous buildings on the site include the church where the first legislative assembly met in 1619.
 Earlier foundations are visible through the glass floor of the 1907 Jamestown Memorial Church.

 Foundations of homes, taverns and shops built after 1620 can be seen in the New Towne section, which includes the 18th-century Ambler Mansion.
-Costumed interpreters lead living-history tours in the summer, and walking tours lead by rangers or archaeologist are available all year (weather permitting).
+Costumed interpreters lead living-history tours in the summer, and walking tours lead by rangers or archeologist are available all year (weather permitting).
 A 5-mile driving tour features interpretive waysides and views of the island’s natural environment.

 The site is administered jointly by the National Park Service and Preservation Virginia.